Hilary Beckles: Awards and honours

 Beckles was named "Author of the Year" in 1991 by Barbados Cultural Promotions, and We Now Have a Country, a documentary that he wrote, narrated, and co-directed, was named "Documentary of the Year" in 1993 by the Barbados Association of Journalists.
 The following year, he was named the inaugural winner of the UWI Vice Chancellor's Award for Excellence in the Field of Research.
 In 2004, Beckles was awarded an honorary Doctor of Letters degree by his alma mater, the University of Hull.
 He has since received equivalent honorary degrees from the Kwame Nkrumah University of Science and Technology, Ghana, in November 2009, and from the University of Glasgow, Scotland, in June 2011.
 In November 2007, Beckles was made a Knight of St. Andrew, the highest honour possible in the Order of Barbados.

 In December 2021, Beckles was awarded the Governor-General of Antigua and Barbuda's Faithful and Meritorious Award's highest honour, the Cross and Plaque.
 The award recognises Beckle's "distinguished service to UWI and the Caribbean".

 Criticism

-Some of Beckles' actions, regarding his role in both sports and academics at the university, have been controversial.
-One commentator has accused him of engaging in the "exploitation of the nation's traditional love of education and qualifications", referring to Beckles' role in the university's development as "empire-building"; another commentator has criticised his decisions made while on the board of the WICB.
-In May 2011, Beckles made a statement suggesting that Chris Gayle was the "don" of West Indian cricket, comparing him to Jamaican drug lord Christopher Coke (otherwise known as "Dudus").
-The West Indies Players' Association (WIPA) subsequently wrote to the WICB and UWI asking for Beckles' dismissal from the board, which did not eventuate.
+Some of Beckles' actions, regarding his role in both sports and academia at the university, have been controversial.
+One commentator has accused him of engaging in the "exploitation of the nation's traditional love of education and qualifications", referring to Beckles' role in the university's development as "empire-building"; In May 2011, Beckles made a statement suggesting that Chris Gayle was the "don" of West Indian cricket, comparing him to Jamaican drug lord Christopher Coke (otherwise known as "Dudus").
+The West Indies Players' Association (WIPA) subsequently wrote to the WICB and UWI asking for Beckles' dismissal from the board, which did not happen.